aiongg/japanese/pages-app/README.md

 1. Visit the [Shiba Study](https://aiongg.github.io/japanese/) website
 2. Select a deck of sentences to study
 3. Use the controls to navigate through the flashcards
-4. Tap on a flashcard to reveal the English translation and vocabulary breakdown (in "tap to reveal" mode)
+4. Tap on a flashcard to play the Japanese audio
-5. Use the audio button to hear the Japanese pronunciation
+5. Swipe left to reveal the answer or go to the next card
+6. Swipe right to go to the previous card
+7. Use the navigation buttons for advancing cards or revealing answers
-6. Enable Listen Mode for hands-free studying with automatic audio playback and card advancement
+8. Enable Listen Mode for hands-free studying with automatic audio playback and card advancement

 ### Keyboard Shortcuts